Indian Wells: Andy Murray, Carlos Alcaraz, Iga Swiatek and Elena Rybakina in action at the unofficial fifth major

 Katie Boulter and Jack Draper both suffered disappointing first-round exits on Wednesday, the former falling in straight sets to Camila Giorgi 6-3 6-2.
 Draper went down 1-6 6-3 6-2 to Christopher O'Connell.

-Dan Evans suffered a tough 1-6 7-5 6-2 defeat against Roman Safiullin on Thursday having struggled with a shoulder problem.
+Dan Evans suffered a tough 1-6 7-5 6-2 defeat against Roman Safiullin on Thursday after struggling with a shoulder problem.

-Novak Djokovic get set to return at Indian Wells, while Australian Open champions Jannik Sinner and Aryna Sabalenka also be in action in 'Tennis Paradise'.
+Novak Djokovic gets set to return at Indian Wells, while Australian Open champions Jannik Sinner and Aryna Sabalenka are also in action in 'Tennis Paradise'.

-Carlos Alcaraz, who won the men's tournament last year, enters at the second-round stage, along with Djokovic and Sinner, as does women's defending champion Elena Rybakina and No 1 seed Iga Swiatek.
+Carlos Alcaraz, who won the men's tournament last year, defending women's champion Elena Rybakina and No 1 seed Iga Swiatek all begin their tournaments on Friday.

 Wednesday, March 6 - Men's and women's singles first round